What to expect from a

 Thanks for your interest in the KDP Solutions Cardinal Inspection.

 A Cardinal Inspection goes far beyond finding a list of issues.
 It will also inform, educate and support you through the process.
 You will receive information useful to the negotiation as well as knowledge, context, expectations and alternatives which will help you operate, care for and maintain the inspected aircraft for years to come.
-We are very glad to help you with your purchase.
+We are very glad to help you.

 Hopefully you will be able to attend the inspection.
 If so it will be an interactive experience: a conversation between the inspector, buyer and airplane.
 Each issue discovered will be shown, described, context explained, alternatives and costs considered and questions answered.
 This is the recommended approach.

-If you cannot attend, a detailed report can be delivered (via web) consisting of photographs of each finding and a written discussion.
+If you cannot attend or wish to have pictures of the findings, a detailed report can be delivered (via web) consisting of photographs of each finding and a written discussion.
 Substantial extra effort is required for this report and there is an additional cost.
-Some situations may benefit from both the verbal and pictorial report.
-Please let me know if at any point you would like such a report so pictures can be taken along the way.
+Please let me know before the inspection begins if you would like the detailed report so appropriate pictures can be taken along the way.

 If you choose to also hire a local A&P mechanic they are welcome in this discussion and will be included in a value adding way.
 Sometimes hiring an A&P for an hour of consultation can bring access to a shop for the inspection.
 Seller involvement can be helpful but can also become a distraction.
 Consider the personality of the seller and your relationship with them before inviting them to actively join the inspection.

 Location: Depending on the climate and season, an open ramp can be used with some reduction of ability to see into the deeper parts of the airframe.
-A hangar with a reasonably clean floor is preferred if possible.
+A hangar with a reasonably clean floor is much preferred if possible and will result in a better inspection.

-Access and permission: We will need the keys and permission to access the airplane and its environment and to perform tasks which the FAA allows for an owner, ie cowl removal.
-Please see the next page for details.
+Access and permission: We will need the keys and permission to access the airplane and its environment and to perform tasks which the FAA allows for an owner, ie cowl removal. .

 The Inspection: The inspector will spend time with the airplane and with the log books.
 The sequence is not usually important.
 Often circumstances suggest a best approach.
 The total time required will be 4-7 hours.